Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Proof of Theorem

 for some $1/h_1 + 1/h_2 = 1$ by H\"older's inequality.
-The aggregate $\hat{\mu}_i$ rate follows from Assumption A.3 together with expanding for all $t$.
-As potential outcome means are uniformly bounded by A.2, this yields that for any $c \geq 2$.
-Overall we have that For $\Lambda_n$ note that: Decomposing the second term on the right hand side exploiting Assumption A.3 together with independence of the nuisance models and the conditional independence of the potential outcomes yields:
+The aggregate $\hat{\mu}_i$ rate follows from Assumption A.3 together with expanding

-where the last inequality uses a simple constant bound on the control propensities.
-Now note that here $e_i$ denotes the aggregate treatment propensity with uniformly bounded inverse due to A.3.
-Thus, using the convergence rate for the aggregate mean $\hat{\mu}_i$ above, we obtain that by Assumption A.3.
+{ } for all $t$.
+As potential outcome means are uniformly bounded by A.2, this yields that { } for any $c \geq 2$.
+Overall we have that { } For $\Lambda_n$ note that: { } Decomposing the second term on the right hand side exploiting Assumption A.3 together with independence of the nuisance models and the conditional independence yields: { } where the last inequality uses a constant bound on the control propensities.
+Here $e_i$ denotes the aggregate treatment propensity with uniformly bounded inverse due to A.3.
+Thus, using the convergence rate for the aggregate mean $\hat{\mu}_i$ above, we obtain that { }